Become a Creator today!Start creating today - Share your story with the world!

 Speaker

-Yeah.
-And I also think there's something there too about the ritual of being out with friends, getting drinks, and especially some when, surprising enough, like the sober lifestyle can be somewhat looked down upon or demonized, especially if you're in a group that's, quote unquote, trying to have fun.
-Not to say everyone's like that.
-It's a bit of a toxic take. um But I feel like there has been you know people fake but face backlash for wanting to switch to water, say.
+Yeah, and I also think there's something there too about the ritual of being out with friends, getting drinks, and especially some when, surprising enough, like the sober lifestyle can be somewhat looked down upon or demonized, especially if you're in a group that's, quote unquote, trying to have fun, not to say everyone's like that, it's a bit of a toxic take. um But I feel like there has been, you know, people fake but face backlash for wanting to switch to water, say.

 Speaker

-So it's nice to have to give them an opportunity to still participate in a group activity and not feel like they have to drink alcohol. um Although I will say, I found that out of all my peers that I've polled about this, oh God, the alliteration, um a lot of folks are really divided on the non-alcoholic beverages in a craft cocktail and mixology setting because to me, they say, look, I'm paying a markup.
+So it's nice to have to give them an opportunity to dist still participate in a group activity and not feel like they have to drink alcohol. um Although I will say, I found that out of all my peers that I've polled about this, oh god, the alliteration, um a lot of folks are really divided on the non-alcoholic beverages in a craft cocktail and mixology setting because to me, they say, look, I'm paying a markup.

 00:15:23